Hotel VielHarmonie: Bachstraße 14, 07743 Jena, Visit Website

 If you arrive by car, it is easiest to park in the garage of the shopping center Goethe-Galerie or on the parking ground Eichplatz.
 Here is a link to Google Maps that explains how to get from these parking places to the conference venue.

 In order to avoid time consuming requests for additional information or documentation, you should consult the website of the respective mission well in advance of your departure date to find out about the VISA procedure and about the documentation which has to be submitted.
 You may refer to the website of the German Federal Foreign Office.
 It provides a list of countries whose citizens require VISA to enter Germany, VISA regulations as well as information about the German mission responsible for your place of residence.
 Please consider that you would need one or two more days in Germany for travelling before and after the conference.

 We can provide a letter of confirmation on the acceptance of your contribution to be presented at the ICEI2018 or on your registration for the conference.
 In case of need do not hesitate to contact us.
-Be aware that we can only issue such letters electronically (.pdf, regular mail can only be provided in exceptional cases) and that it may take some days before you will receive the letter.
+Be aware that we issue such letters electronically (.pdf, regular mail can only be provided in exceptional cases) and that it may take some days before you will receive the letter.

 Please note, the conference organizers do not provide any financial support for attending ICEI2018 (except for student travel grant awardees).
 During the conference only lunch and coffee will be provided to the participants.
 All other expenses associated with the conference such as registration, travel, accommodation and VISA has to be borne by the participant.
 If the VISA application has been declined – for whatever reason – the conference organizers cannot be held liable for any incurred expenses, such as registration fees, accommodation, travel, financial losses, etc.